 No wonder good folks from Dhaka are also interested in getting into YC.
 However, it is not easy.
 So far, we have two startups that graduated from YC, Backpackbang, and Chaldal.

 Recently, we asked Waseem Alim, Co-founder, and CEO of Chaldal, about his take on getting into Y Combinator, and here is what he has to say.

-Note: This is originally part of an upcoming long-form interview of Mr. Waseem.
+Note: This is originally part of an upcoming long-form interview with Mr. Waseem.
 Stay tuned to read the interview shortly.

 The advice is simple, if you build up a good product and can grow fast and steadily, it is simple to get into YC.
 Grow your startup, show a 15% growth rate every month and you’ll probably get into YC and know where your product can go.

 There is no formula for getting into YC.
 It is not that you can’t get into YC because you came from Bangladesh.
 That’s not the case.